 \section{Formulation}

-As adaptation mechansisms can effect several elements of a model and can depend on performance several time steps back, it is necessary to make concrete the meaning via a framework to avoid confusion.
+As adaptation mechanisms can affect several elements of a model and can depend on performance several time steps back, it is necessary to clarify the concepts via a framework to avoid confusion.
 We assume that the data is generated by an unknown {time varying} data generating process which can be formulated as:

 where $\psi$ is the unknown function, $\epsilon _\tau$ a noise term, \mbox{$\boldsymbol{x}_\tau \in \mathcal{R}^M$} is an input data instance, and $y_\tau$ is the observed output at time $\tau$.
 Then we consider the predictive method at a time $\tau$ as a function: